-To request accommodation or assistance for any program, good or service, you can
+To ask for an accommodation or help using any program, publication, good, or service, you can contact